Recommendations for reopening building water supply systems

-After months of inactivity, the building plumbing (opening taps and equipment) must be flushed to move the stagnant water out.
+After months of inactivity, the building plumbing must be flushed (by opening taps and equipment) to move the stagnant water out.
 We also recommend cleaning all taps, devices and fixtures.

 Staff must wear appropriate personal protective equipment such as gloves, a mask and eye coverings while flushing the system.

-If your building is large, perform the required water testing for large buildings after the pipes are flushed to assure the water’s safety.
+If your building is large, perform the required water testing for large buildings after the pipes are flushed to confirm water safety and quality.

 Flush your cold-water supply first before flushing hot water taps.